Searching ...

 warm tropical weather in Tampa FL

-Tampa is part of central Florida, so you can expect that classic warm Florida weather.
-The coastline does help moderate things a little bit.
+Tampa is part of central Florida, so expect classic warm Florida weather.
+Its location on a huge bay near the coastline does help moderate the subtropical climate a bit.
 Still, those same sea breezes create afternoon thunderstorms during the summer, when temperatures can be 91F or higher.
-Expect torrential downpours and fierce lightning to appear from nowhere and be gone just as quickly.
+Expect sunny weather to give way to torrential downpours and fierce lightning.
+They really do appear from nowhere and disappear just as quickly.
 Winters are generally mild, with average highs around 74F.

-Probably one of Tampa’s greatest risks is tropical storms and hurricanes.
+Probably one of Tampa’s greatest risks comes during the annual hurricane season.
 The Tampa Bay is actually a shallow waterway.
 If a tropical storm or hurricane makes landfall in the right way, it can push water from the Gulf of Mexico into the Bay.
-The additional trapped water pushed into the Bay could push a storm surge in for miles and cause significant damage.
-Tampa has had some close calls in recent years, but it has been many decades since the city has suffered a direct hit.
-Still, it’s something that officials discuss, and residents watch storm forecasts closely, especially for Gulf-side storms.
+The additional water pushed into the Bay could send a storm surge for miles inland, including the city center, and cause significant damage.
+Tampa has had some close calls, but it has been many decades since the city has suffered a direct hit in this way.
+Still, it’s something that officials discuss and plan for.
+Residents watch storm forecasts closely, especially for Gulf-side storms.
 And, even if the city avoids a direct hit, the rains and winds can still damage homes and businesses.

 Be ready for traffic

 However, there are places where you can ditch the car.
-Live in any of the downtown communities or around Channelside, and you can use the trolley system to move between attractions in Ybor City and the Convention Center.
-A pirate-themed water taxi will even transport you between the Channelside District, destinations along the Hillsborough River, and Davis Islands.
+Live in any of the downtown communities or around the Channel District, and you can use the trolley system to move between attractions in Ybor City and the Convention Center.
+A pirate-themed water taxi will transport you between the Channel District, destinations along the Hillsborough River, and the Davis Islands.

-The Hillsborough area does have a metro transit system that primarily relies on a bus network.
+Hillsborough County does have a public transit system that primarily relies on a bus network.
 It runs express and limited express routes during prime traffic flow times.

 Finally, some parts of town, particularly around downtown or the Bayshore communities, are more bike and pedestrian-finally.
 Some are served by a bike share program.